-Baby teeth typically begin to appear around 6- 12 months of age.
+Baby teeth typically begin to appear around 6 to 12 months of age.
 In some babies, it is completely normal for this to occur earlier or later than this time.
 Most children will have a full set of 20 baby teeth by the time they are 3 years of age.

-When the teeth first start to come in, the baby can be grizzly, fussy, drool, be awake at night, lose their appetite.
+When baby teeth start coming in, your baby may be grumpy and fussy.
+They may drool, wake up frequently at night, or lose their appetite.
 You can help sooth the soreness of the gums by gently rubbing the gums with a clean finger, a small cool spoon or hard teething ring or a cool gauze pad.
-Allowing the baby to munch or suck a cool wet washcloth also help soothe and massage the sore gums.
+Allowing your baby to munch or suck a cool wet washcloth may also help soothe and massage the sore gums.

 Over-the-counter numbing gel is not recommended for use in children under the age of 2.
 There is a risk of the child developing a serious, sometimes-fatal condition involving the red blood cells.
 Therefore, natural remedies are the best and the safest way to go.